nicholaswmin/fsm/README.md

 Some cases, i.e subclasses which `extend` other classes, cannot use further inheritance to add FSM behaviours in addition to their current behaviour.[^2]

-These cases can pass an object as 2nd argument to: `fsm(states, obj)` which sets up the FSM on the provided object.
+Passing an object as 2nd argument to: `fsm(states, obj)` sets up the FSM on the provided object.

 > example: A `Turnstile` functioning as both an [`EventEmitter`][ee] & an `FSM`: